The Turing Synthetic Radar Dataset: A dataset for pulse deinterleaving: Outlook Conclusion

-We designed the TSDR to address key limitations in existing research, including the assumption of fixed emitter numbers, limited use of available PDW features, and lack of standard evaluation procedures.
-Our multi-faceted approach encourages diverse research directions while maintaining focus on the core deinterleaving objective.
+The TSRD provides the radar deinterleaving research community, which has historically relied on proprietary data, with its first public, large-scale, and model-agnostic benchmark dataset.
+We designed the TSDR to address key limitations in existing deinterleaving research, including the assumption of fixed emitter numbers, limited use of available PDW features, and lack of standard evaluation procedures.
+The accompanying \textit{Turing Deinterleaving Challenge} provides a simple interface for measuring model performance.
+The TSDR represents a first step towards an accelerated community-driven model development effort and the establishment of public best-practice benchmarks for EW research.

-We anticipate that this benchmark will enable meaningful comparison between different algorithmic approaches, identify promising research directions, and ultimately lead to more effective deinterleaving systems for operational deployment.
-The combination of realistic data, comprehensive evaluation, and community engagement provides a foundation for sustained progress in radar pulse deinterleaving research.

-To encourage uptake and use of the dataset, we have launched the \textit{Turing Deinterleaving Challenge}.
-It provides researchers with comprehensive infrastructure including a public GitHub repository with evaluation utilities, data hosting on Hugging Face, and both public and private leaderboards for result submission.
-This infrastructure is designed to be accessible to researchers with various backgrounds and computational resources.
-We balance the need for open science with legitimate defence sector confidentiality concerns by allowing private score submissions whilst encouraging participants to share methodological insights that advance community learning.
-The TSDR therefore represents a first step towards a accelerated community-driven model development effort and the development of best-practice benchmarks for EW research.